aaron-bini-301/portland-301d4/class01__mon_ResposiveMobile1st/README.md

 - What are some of the challenges of incorporating embedded media in RWD?
 - What is the formula (equation) at the heart of flexible layout systems?

-Coding:
+Mob Coding:
 - Understand <meta> viewport settings
-  - *visual* vs. *layout* viewports, width, height
+  - *Visual* vs. *layout* viewports, units for width, height
-- Correctly use media queries to reflow the DOM on mobile and desktop displays
+- Media queries
-- Media queries: Conditionally modify layout based on app's needs.
+  - Conditionally modify layout based on app's needs, i.e., correctly use media queries to reflow the DOM on mobile and desktop displays
   - Logical operators to facilitate @media queries
 - Build from mobile first to control scaling